Fair Date: July 28, 2018

 - We cannot supply tables, chairs, or other equipment.

 - Weather protection is your responsibility.
 Multiple spaces will be available outside.
-Early applicants can request to be under the grandstands, which is reasonably rainproof, at no extra charge.
+Anyone with an outdoor booth may relocate under the grandstand in the case of rain.

 Appropriate Applicants and Criteria:

 - Bakers of artisan breads of all kinds.
 Bakers must produce their wares in the State of Maine, with at least a portion of the process done by hand.
 There is no restriction on the type of flour used, but if possible, use of locally grown grains where possible would be appreciated.
 Local grain production is part of the overall mission of the Maine Grain Alliance which sponsors the Kneading Conference and the Fair.